elf4j/elf4j-api/README.md

 ### Immutability

 An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
-This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
+This applies, even and especially, to those instances returned by the fluent-style Logger#atLevel method or its shorthand equivalents.

 ### Logger name

-To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the `Logger.instance(...)` method.
+To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the Logger#instance method.
 However, it is up to the SPI provider how to use the passed-in name - if at all.
-E.g. if the API user ends up passing in `null` or using the no-arg `Logger.instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+E.g. if the API user ends up passing in null or using the no-arg Logger#instance method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.

 ### Log level

-If the API user does not set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.
+If the API user does not set the log level by using the fluent-style Logger#atLevel method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.